marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/README.md

 This repository contains the implementation and exploration of **Kolmogorov-Arnold Networks (KANs)**, a neural network architecture inspired by the **Kolmogorov-Arnold representation theorem**.
 This theorem states that any multivariate continuous function can be represented as a finite superposition of univariate functions and a single two-variable function.
 The Kolmogorov-Arnold Networks leverage this powerful mathematical framework to create efficient and interpretable machine learning models.
+For this specific implementation of the KANs we used Radial Basis Functions (RBF), hence RBF-based KANs, as learnable activations.
+In this particular repo we analyze the capabilities of RBF-based KANs on Image Classification.

 ---